orbeon/orbeon-forms-doc/form-runner/access-control/deployed-forms.md

 ### Configuration detail

-For each property, the configuration is a JSON format that follows the layout of the Form Builder user interface (see ;screenshot above):
+For each property, the configuration is a JSON format that follows the layout of the Form Builder user interface (see screenshot above):

 ```json
 {